 In this game, one player is singled out as the ghost and everyone else a medium.
 The ghost tries to solve a crime with the help of the mediums by remembering details from the night of the murder.
 There are locations, suspects, and other murder weapons cards that the ghost assigns to each medium in hopes of solving the murder.
 These cards present the mediums with some sort of a vision.
 Can the mediums figure out what the ghost is trying to tell them before the 7th hour?
-An award winning game for those interested who like story-telling with deduction wrapped in a murder and mystery to solve.
+An award winning board game for those interested who like story-telling with social deduction like gaming wrapped in a murder and mystery to solve.
 Check the Price – Mysterium.

 5 – Spirit Island